-#GP If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit. #SS If a memory operand effective address is outside the SS segment limit. #NM EM or TS in CR0 is set.
+#GP If a memory operand effective addres GS segment limit. ss is outside the CS, DS, ES, FS, or #SS If a memory operand effective addres s is outside the SS segment limit. #NM EM or TS in CR0 is set.